Daniel J. Frey

 Seeing evil and stopping evil.

-Most of us can see an act of cruelty and recognize it as wrong.
+Most of us can recognize an act of cruelty as wrong.

 However, some people don't see cruelty as wrong.